BEd Requirements for Elementary/Middle School Option

 Best Practices in Teaching and Learning

-You may complete EDUC 300 and degree completion courses in the semester prior to entering the program.
+You may complete EDUC 200 and 300 and degree completion courses in the semester prior to entering the program.
 Admission to the Bachelor of Education is competitive.
 It is recommended that you complete all prerequisites at least one term prior to the program start.
 Applicants who do not complete the requirements above by the beginning of the program will not be considered.

 All applicants must meet the minimum academic requirements set by the Ministry of Educations' Teacher Regulation Branch (TRB), including a degree that is recognized by the TRB.
 If you are using credits within your degree from institutions which are not recognized by the TRB, please note that the TRB may not accept these credits towards professional certification.
 We strongly recommend you contact the Teacher Education advisor to have these courses verified by the TRB prior to admission into the Bachelor of Education.
 For further information, check the BC Teacher Regulation Branch website.